WhizzCat/blynkkk.github.io/BlynkMainOperations.md

-# Blynk main operations
+# Blynk belangrijkste functies

-## Virtual Pins
+## Virtuele pinnen
-Blynk can control Digital and Analog I/O Pins on you hardware directly.
-You don't even need to write code for it.
-It's great for blinking LEDs, but often it's just not enough...
+Met Blynk is het mogelijk om direct Analoge en Digitale I/O pinnen aan te sturen.
+Zonder ook maar een regel code hiervoor te hoeven schrijven.
+Fantastische als je een LED wil laten knipperen, maar als maker wil je vaak meer...

+Daarom hebben we Virtuele pinnen geïntroduceerd
 We designed Virtual Pins to send **any** data from your microcontroller to the Blynk App and back.

 Anything you connect to your hardware will be able to talk to Blynk.
 With Virtual Pins you can send something from the App, process it on microcontroller and then send it back to the smartphone.
 You can trigger functions, read I2C devices, convert values, control servo and DC motors etc.

 Virtual Pins can be used to interface with external libraries (Servo, LCD and others) and implement custom functionality.

 Hardware may send data to the Widgets over the Virtual Pin like this: